Annual percentage rate (APR)

-APR is also quoted as a percentage; however, it includes not only the interest rate, but also some closing costs, fees paid to brokers, and points paid to reduce the mortgage interest rate.
-Such fees could differ widely from lender to lender.
-While it seems like a lot of additional costs on top of the interest, in reality the APR often isn’t more than a few percentage points higher than the initial interest rate.
+APR is also quoted as a percentage; however, it includes not only the interest rate, but also some closing costs, fees paid to brokers, and points paid to reduce your mortgage interest rate.

 Annual percentage rate example

-Luke has a $320,000 mortgage with a 30-year fixed rate of 5.5 percent.
-The following fees are added to the loan:
+For example, say you have a $320,000 mortgage with a 30-year fixed-rate of 5.5 percent.
+The following fees may be added to the loan: